chenhu1001/clang-librtmp/README.md

 The latest rtmp lib for iOS.
-Support bitcode.
+Support bitcode and ipv6.